PeterDrake/liber_pythonis/level_i/markdown/quant_cat.md

 In statistics we study the characteristics of some sort of object.
+Statisticians call the objects that we study **units** or **observational units**.
+The characteristics of those objects that we study are called **variables**.

+Examples:
-Statisticians call the objects that we study units or observational units.
-The characteristics of those objects that we study are called variables.Examples: A teacher asks each student in their class what their favorite color is.
-The observational unit is a student in the class, and the variable is the student's favorite color.A pediatrician measures the weights of all of their patients.
-The observational unit is the patient, and the variable is their weight.Variables are classified into different types.
-We'll focus on two types of variables in this class:  A variable like color is categorical.
-It takes on values from a list of possible categories, like blue, green, red, etc.  A variable like weight is quantitative.
-It takes on numerical values.Helpful Tool:  If it makes sense to compute the average of a variable, then that variable is quantitative.
-Also, quantitative variables have units.Examples:It makes sense to talk about the average weight of a group of children.
+- A teacher asks each student in their class what their favorite color is.
+The observational unit is a student in the class, and the variable is the student's favorite color.
+- A pediatrician measures the weights of all of their patients.
+The observational unit is the patient, and the variable is their weight.

+Variables are classified into different types.
+We'll focus on two types of variables in this class:
+- A variable like color is called a **categorical variable**.
+Categorical variables take on values from a list of possible categories, like blue, green, red, etc.
+- A variable like weight is called a **quantitative variable**.
+Quantitative variables take on numerical values.

+Helpful Tool:  If it makes sense to compute the average of a variable, then that variable is quantitative.
+Also, quantitative variables have units.

+Examples:
+- The average favorite color of students in a class doesn't makes sense.
+This indicates color is a categorical variable.
+- It makes sense to talk about the average weight of a group of children.
 This indicates weight is a quantitative variable.
-Another indication is that weight is measured with units such as pounds or kilograms.The average favorite color of students in a class doesn't makes sense.
-This indicates color is a categorical variable.
+Another indication is that weight is measured with units such as pounds or kilograms.